andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 class: middle center

-## Minimize moving pieces

-What are the data structures that always belong together?
+## We belong together!

+Look for data that naturally falls into groups

+[WIP Diagram]

 ???